 3. Dry the Cutting

-Next, you’ll need to allow the cutting to dry for two to three days.
+Next, you’ll need to allow the cutting to dry for 2-3 days.
 The areas you’ve cut will look new and tender at the beginning of the drying period.

 You’ll know the plants have dried when the areas you’ve cut are dry to the touch and have developed a tough outer layer.

-After the cuttings are dry, you have two different methods to choose from to complete the propagation process.
+After the cuttings are dry, you have 2 different methods to choose from to complete the propagation process.